akileez/colorz/README.md

 > Ansi escaped color styling for the console/terminal

 ## Why?
 It loads fast.
+It runs fast.
 It's lightweight.
 It has no dependencies.
 I wanted to learn.

 ## Installation
 ```bash